-Tax Credit transaction income decreased \$20.0 million from 2015 to 2016, of which \$11.9 million relates tohistoric tax credits recognized during 2015 related to the rehabilitation of Cira Square located in Philadelphia, Pennsylvania and \$8.1 million relates to the recognized during 2016.
+Tax Credit transaction income decreased \$20.0 million from 2015 to 2016, of which \$11.9 million relates to historic tax credits recognized during 2015 related to the rehabilitation of Cira Square located in Philadelphia, Pennsylvania and \$8.1 million relates to the recognition of the New Markets Tax Credit related to the Cira Garage located in Philadelphia, Pennsylvania during 2015, with no such tax credit transaction income recognized during 2016.
 See Note 16, "Tax Credit Transactions" to the Consolidated Financial Statements for further information.